Middle Earth

 Locomotive numbers and names are assigned by the railway companies.
 The Shire Railway uses a one or two digit number, the Buckland & Bree Railway uses a number preceeded by 'B' and the Bree-Rivendell InterCity Konsortium uses a number preceeded by 'R'.
 Numbers also represent the order in which locomotives were purchased, with new arrivals assigned the next consecutive number.

 NOTE: The first locomotive owned by the Buckland & Bree Railway ('B1') was broken up in the 1980's and all that survives is one boggie now used for hauling trucks in and out of the mine at Hobbiton.
-Therefore, the locomotive numbering now starts at 'B2'.
 'B3' was transfered to another railway in 2007 and was replaced by 'B26'.

 Electric Locomotive Power